zopefoundation/z3c.datagenerator/README.txt

-This package provides additional data generators like used in the z3c.sampledata package.
+This package provides a useful set of data generators that can be used in a wide variety of applications, like testing and sample data generation.

+Those generators are extensions to the ones provided in ``z3c.sampledata``.

+See ``src/z3c/datagenerator/README.txt`` for usage documentation.